 Ideas to Go!

 Have topic to share with the College?
-HCD can help you host an Ideas to Go! conversation.
+Professional Development and Retention can help you host an Ideas to Go! conversation.
 Session hosts provide a brief overview before moving to open conversation.
 Participants are welcome to bring a lunch, cup of coffee, news to share and, especially, your own curiosity and expertise.

 Quick, conversational, impactful.
 That’s Ideas to Go.
-Contact Rich James in Human Capacity Development (x2175) to learn more.
+Contact Rich James in Professional Development and Retention (x2175) to learn more.

 Pre-registration is encouraged.